How hard is it to win CPP disability benefits? What are the CPP disability approval rates?

-I'm sure these questions have crossed your mind if you are in the process of trying to win CPP disability benefits, or are thinking of applying soon.
+I'm sure these questions have crossed your mind if you're in the process of trying to win CPP disability benefits, or if you're thinking of applying soon.

 In 2016, the Auditor General of Canada released a report that shed light on the CPP disability approval rates for the fiscal year 2014-15.
 You can read the full report here.
-This report was the result of a comprehensive review of the Canada Pension Plan Disability program by the Office of the Auditor General of Canada.
+This report was the result of a comprehensive review of the Canada Pension Plan disability program by the Office of the Auditor General of Canada.

 - 69,075 people filed initial applications for CPP disability benefits

-- Of the 39,707 people who got denied, only 13,159 filed a Reconsideration Appeal
+- Of the 39,707 people who got denied, only 13,159 filed for a Reconsideration appeal

-- Service Canada denied 65% (8,498) of the Reconsideration Appeals, and approved 35% (4,661)
+- Service Canada denied 65% (8,498) of the Reconsideration appeals, and approved 35% (4,661)

 - Of the 8,498 who got denied at the Reconsideration Appeal, only 40% (3,325) filed an appeal with the Social Security Tribunal**

-- Service Canada then approved 6% (200) of cases before the Tribunal Hearing **
+- Service Canada then approved 6% (200) of cases before the Tribunal Hearing *

-- Of the cases that went to the Tribunal, 61% were approved and 39% were denied **
+- Of the cases that went to the Tribunal, 61% were approved and 39% were denied *

-** We have put an asterisk on these numbers because the Report did not give exact figures.
+* The Report did not give exact figures.
 We had to make our best guess using the information given.
 We don't have access to the raw data from Service Canada, so we can only make our best guess.

 We have presented CPP disability approval rate data in the following infographic:

-- The approval rates are a snapshot in time – the approval rates relate to the information the auditor general reviewed for the 2014-15 fiscal year.
-These rates of approval or denial would change year over year.
-The 2014-15 approval rates give us a good idea of what the the rates would be year over year.
+The approval rates relate to the information the auditor general reviewed for the 2014-15 fiscal year.
+These rates of approval change each year, but the 2014-15 approval figures give us a good idea of what they might be in upcoming years.
 We expect approval rates going forward would remain close to these numbers, unless there were drastic changes to the program administration or adjudication process.

-This type of thinking is very misguided.
-You do not win a disability claim based on the "truth" as you know it; rather, you win based on how well the truth of your situation is reflected in the paperwork you give to the CPP disability adjudicators and tribunal judges.
-You will also win or lose based on the actions you have taken (or not taken).
-If you have not given them the right documents, and you have not taken the right actions, you will lose, no matter if you are actually disabled.
+This type of thinking is misguided.
+You don't win a disability claim based on the truth as you know it; rather, you win based on how well the truth of your situation is reflected in the paperwork you give to the CPP disability adjudicators and tribunal judges.
+You may also win or lose based on the actions you have taken — or not taken.
+If you haven't given them the right documents, and you haven't taken the right actions, you will lose, regardless of if you are actually disabled or not.

 Disclaimer: Resolute Legal always strives to be fully transparent in our information and marketing.
 While we achieved a success rate of over 95%, this does not mean that we would have a 95% chance of winning your specific CPP disability case or appeal.
 We are not promising that, and we cannot use past results to predict future success.
 These results are simply a snapshot of the past cases we handled.
 Our success rate will go up and down over time based on several factors, including the difficulty of the individual cases we take.
-For example, it is possible for a lawyer to achieve artificially high success rate, if that lawyer only takes on cases that are a “sure thing”.
-We take on many cases, even those that are challenging and far from a sure thing.
-We believe our high success rate is result of the CPP Disability Approval Blueprint System we developed, and use to prepare cases for appeals and tribunal hearings.
+For example, it is possible for a lawyer to achieve artificially high success rate, if that lawyer only takes on cases that are a “sure thing.”
+We take on many cases — even those that are challenging and far from a sure thing.
+We believe our high success rate is result of the CPP Disability Approval Blueprint System we developed and use to prepare cases for appeals and tribunal hearings.